Pest of the Month: Beetles

 What can you do to prevent beetle damage on your trees?

-The best preventative measure you can take to get rid of beetles is by keeping the trees in your care extremely healthy and strong.
-Make sure to prune regularly and get rid of any weak and/or infested limbs, and be aware of the state of your trees throughout the year.
+The best preventative measure you can take to get rid of beetles is to keep the trees in your care extremely healthy and strong.
+Make sure to prune regularly, get rid of any weak and/or infested limbs, and be aware of the state of your trees throughout the year.
 If you are removing any limbs, burn them to kill any remaining pests.

-Larvae often does a lot of damage to tree roots and the ground surrounding it, so insecticides like pyrethroids and endosulfan can eliminate the beetles before the females lay their eggs to cause any issues.
+Larvae often does a lot of damage to tree roots and the ground surrounding the tree, so insecticides like pyrethroids can eliminate the beetles before the females lay their eggs and cause any issues.

 Our Final Thoughts on Beetles